PaddlePaddle/Paddle/doc/v2/howto/cluster/multi_cluster/k8s_distributed_en.md

 ### Communication between Pods

-At the begin of `start_paddle.py`, it would initialize and parse the arguments.
+At the begin of `start_paddle.py`, it would initializes and parses the arguments.

 ```python
 parser = argparse.ArgumentParser(prog="start_paddle.py",